patricklafrance/wmfnext-shell/README.md

 ...
 ```

 👉 Start all the applications, then open the dev tools and refresh the application.
-All the logs should be added twice to the console.
+The console logs should now be displayed twice.

 ```
 [shell] Found 1 static modules to register